 Senior Citizens Advisory Committee — composed of twelve members and two alternates.
 Committee conducts inquiries into needs of Town senior citizens.
 Once a year Committee reports to Council the conditions and concerns of seniors in town, and makes recommendations for program considerations.
 Meets the third Thursday.
 Members must be at least 55 years of age.

-Tourism Commission — composed of seven members and two alternates.
+Wethersfield Heritage Commission — composed of eleven members and two alternates.
 Commission promotes and encourages tourism; make visitors to New England aware of Wethersfield's heritage and its historic and scenic sites.
 They also coordinate a year round calendar of events and assist in promoting Wethersfield as "Ye Most Auncient Town."
 Meets on the last Tuesday of the month.

 Zoning Board of Appeals — composed of five members and three alternates.
 The Board is a means for residents and businesses to petition for a variance to the zoning standards.
 Meets the fourth Monday of the month.